A new deformation family of Schwarz' D surface: Introduction

 An alternative (better known) construction of an $\oD$ surface starts with a box of the same dimensions and then solves the Plateau problem for a polygonal contour running along edges of the box, as shown in Figure~\ref{fig:plateauD}.
 The Plateau solution is unique and therefore shares the symmetries of the contour.
 In particular, it has reflectional symmetries by vertical planes.
 To relate with the previous construction, just divide the minimal surface into quarts by cutting along these planes, then extend one of the quarts by rotating it about its vertical edge.

 The main result of this paper is to confirm the existence of another 2-parameter family in $\cD$.

-\begin{theorem} There exists a second 2-parameter family $\oDD$ in $\cD$, lacking the vertical straight line of the $\oD$ surfaces. \end{theorem}
+\begin{theorem} There exists a second 2-parameter continuous family $\oDD$ in $\cD$, lacking the vertical straight line of the $\oD$ surfaces. \end{theorem}

-Usually, at least for low genus, one does not expect less symmetric minimal surfaces when more symmetric ones exist.
+The $\oDD$ family, well hidden in the radiance of the famous $\oD$ family, is understandably unexpected.
 The second author confesses his complete bafflement and initial disbelief when the first author provided him with evidence of $\oDD$.
-In Figure \ref{fig:Compare} we compare $\oD$ and $\oDD$ surfaces with the same lattice (the surfaces in this figure actually have tetragonal lattices, hence belong to $\tD$ and $\tDD$ subfamilies that we will discuss later.)
+In Figure \ref{fig:Compare} we compare $\oD$ and $\oDD$ surfaces with the same lattice (the surfaces in this figure actually have tetragonal lattices, hence belong to $\tD$ and $\tDD$ subfamilies that we will discuss in Section~\ref{sec:tD}.)

 The $\oDD$ family is not merely a surprise.
 Its significance is revealed in the following proposition.

 \begin{proposition} The surfaces in $\oDD$ do not belong to the Meeks family.
 That is, the branched values of the Gauss map of an $\oDD$ surface do not form four antipodal pairs.
 In fact, the only Meeks surfaces in $\cD$ are the $\oD$ surface.
 However, the closure $\overline\oDD$ intersects $\oD$ in a 1-parameter family of TPMS. \end{proposition}